lbl-srg/obc/specification/source/cdl.rst

           \"phIoT\": \"https://project-haystack.org/def/phIoT/3.9.12#\",
           \"rdf\": \"http://www.w3.org/1999/02/22-rdf-syntax-ns#\",
           \"rdfs\": \"http://www.w3.org/2000/01/rdf-schema#\"}}")));
+]

-* Additionally, if there already exists a metadata model for a particular sequence, it can be referred to in the annotation of the top-level block declaration using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.
-Example:
+Additionally, if there already exists a metadata model for a particular sequence, it can be referred to in the annotation of the top-level block declaration using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.

+[Example:

 .. code-block:: modelica

   annotation (__cdl(semantic(metadataLanguage="Brick 1.3 text/turtle" "url=file:///path/to/model.ttl",
    metadataLanguage="Project-Haystack 3.9.12 application/ld+json" "url=https://url/to/model.json")));
+]

-* Example of CDL semantic information is shown below.
+Example of CDL semantic information is shown below.
 The metadataLanguage "Brick 1.3 text/turtle" has been defined earlier in a top-level block and hence can be used to include semantic information.
-Similarly, "Project-Haystack 3.9.12 application/ld+json" and "Text" have been defined earlier and that makes for a valid syntax
+Similarly, "Project-Haystack 3.9.12 application/ld+json" and "Text" have been defined earlier and that makes for a valid syntax.

+[Example:

 .. code-block:: modelica